 Rising of 1745

 Charles had some initial successes, capturing Edinburgh and defeating government forces at the Battle of Prestonpans but came a-cropper after then invading England.
-This also started well, and they took Carlisle and reached as far south as Derby before realising they were now terribly overstretched and vulnerable to a counterattack by government forces led by Prince William Augustus, Duke of Cumberland (1721-1765), the third and youngest son of George II.
+This also started well, and he took Carlisle and reached as far south as Derby before realising he was now terribly overstretched and vulnerable to a counterattack by government forces led by Prince William Augustus, Duke of Cumberland (1721-1765), the third and youngest son of George II.